 A scenic walking option instead of staying on busy city roads.
 This little trail will take you right along the river with some great views of the city all around you.

-- Check and see when storytimes are at the Grand Rapids Public Library for a cozy pitstop in a historical building.
+- Check and see when storytimes (after restrictions are lifted) are at the Grand Rapids Public Library for a cozy pitstop in a historical building.

-- Checkout our list of Instagram worthy photo spots in West Michigan to add a few more stops during your trip (there are quite a few included already).
+- Check out this list of Instagram-worthy photo spots in West Michigan to add a few more stops during your trip (there are quite a few included already).

-- Reward yourself for being an awesome parent with a coffee for the way home (I would recommend a detour for Madcap–you won’t be disappointed).
+- Reward yourself for being an awesome parent with a coffee on the way home (I would recommend a detour for Madcap–you won’t be disappointed).

 If you embark on our fun, free afternoon, share a picture of your adventures with the the hashtag #grkidsfreeafternoon and maybe you’ll see your family featured on our social media.